 Yes, of course!!
 There are at least three other detachments that you can be a part of.

-The Cayman Islands Cadet Corps (CICCorps) is designed to teach high school students the value of citizenship, leadership, service to the community, personal responsibility, and a sense of accomplishment, while instilling in them self-esteem, teamwork, and self-discipline.
+The Cayman Islands Cadet Corps (CICC) is designed to teach high school students the value of citizenship, leadership, service to the community, personal responsibility, and a sense of accomplishment while instilling in them self-esteem, teamwork, and self-discipline.
 It prepares them for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as Caymanians.
 The program is a stimulus for promoting graduation from high school, and it provides instruction and rewarding opportunities that will benefit the student, community and country.
-In addition, the new BTEC programme caters to those cadets who are more technical than academic in their orientation.
+The new BTEC programme caters to those cadets who are more technical than academic in their orientation.

 The main objectives of the CICC are defined in its Charter, Vision and Mission Statement.